Jorman/Scripts/README.md

 # TODO
-Make some good expalation on how to use this scripts
+Make some good expalation on how to use these scripts